Invinchevarrior/RCTlab/RCTlab_Complete_Guide.md

 - Q: Copy buttons do nothing.
   A: Use a secure context (HTTPS) or run locally with browser permissions.

+### Mobile Emulator
+- Q: Why is my device not scaling properly?
+  A: Check your browser viewport size.
+The emulator automatically scales to fit available space, but very small viewports may require manual browser zoom adjustment.

+- Q: My React Native code shows compilation errors.
+  A: Ensure you're using supported React Native components (View, Text, Button) and proper JavaScript syntax.
+Check the error messages for specific guidance.

+- Q: The emulator shows a white screen.
+  A: This usually indicates a JavaScript error in your code.
+Check the browser console for error details and ensure Babel is properly loaded.

+- Q: Can I add more device types?
+  A: Yes, you can add new devices by modifying the `DEVICES` object in `src/components/MobileEmulator.js` with your desired frame dimensions.

 ## License

 GPL-3.0 license.